KAPT Program Overview

 Can I deposit UGMA or UTMA funds in a KAPT account?

 KAPT allows custodians for minors under the Uniform Gifts to Minors Act or Uniform Transfers to Minors Act (UGMA/UTMA) to open KAPT accounts.
 The accounts are subject to certain restrictions, which are described in the Master Agreement.
 Custodians should consult a tax advisor about the consequences of opening and holding KAPT accounts, as well as legal counsel regarding their rights and responsibilities as custodians.
-Please call 888-919-KAPT and press option 1 for instructions on completing a KAPT application for a UGMA/UTMA account.

 What are the gift tax implications for a KAPT account holder?

 Contributions to KAPT are considered a completed gift for gift tax purposes.
 No federal gift tax would be imposed on a purchaser for gifts to a beneficiary which do not exceed the annual gift tax exclusion amount.
 As with any personal tax questions, it is important to consult your tax advisor.